GlenKPeterson/Paguro/README.md

 #Motivation

 * Immutability promotes correct code as much as type safety does.
-* You should be able to write code without first defining classes, yet still take advantage of type safety.
+* You should be able to write code before defining classes, yet still take advantage of type safety.
 * On-the fly data definition should be simple and easy.
 Naming/formalizing immutable data structures should be too.

 #Features